INTERNET BANKING SERVICES AGREEMENT AND DISCLOSURE STATEMENT

 Your password has been discovered by an unauthorized person, or someone has transferred or may transfer money from your account without your permission.

-(b) The Bank must hear from you no later than 60 days after the Bank has sent the FIRST statement on which the problem or error appeared.
+(b) The Bank must hear from you no later than 60 days after the Bank has sent the FIRST paper or online statement on which the problem or error appeared.

 (c) If you tell the Bank verbally, the Bank may require you to send your complaint or question in writing within 10 business days.
 When you contact the Bank, please provide the following information: